elk-audio/elk-docs/docs/html/_sources/documents/getting_started_with_development_kit_software.md.txt

 ## Running a plugin within the Sushi host

 You could run Sushi natively on your own Debian Linux computer, or on a virtual machine.
-To get started you need the Sushi AppImage , available from the [Releases section of the elk-examples repository](https://github.com/elk-audio/elk-examples/releases).
+To get started you need the Sushi AppImage, available from the [Releases section of the elk-examples repository](https://github.com/elk-audio/elk-examples/releases).
 Read [these brief instructions if you are unfamiliar with running software in Linux AppImages](https://itsfoss.com/use-appimage-linux/).

 To output sound, you need to have Jack audio configured on your computer, which is beyond the scope of this guide - but if you have trouble getting it working [definitely ask us on the forum](https://forum.elk.audio) and we'll do our best to get you going!
 We here show how use [Cadence and Catia for managing Jack](https://kx.studio/Repositories#Ubuntu), but you can use any other tools you prefer in their place.